mashable/gnip-kinesis-connector/README.md

-## sample-kinesis-connector
+## gnip-kinesis-connector

-A sample application that consumes from Twitter enterprise streams using HBC and produces messages into Amazon Kinesis
+An application that consumes from Twitter enterprise streams from Gnip using HBC and produces messages into Amazon Kinesis

 ## Requirements
 * Java 1.7
 * Maven

 ## Getting Started
-This is an example app that takes in a Gnip Power Track and streams it into [AWS Kinesis](http://aws.amazon.com/kinesis/).
+This is an app that takes in a Gnip Power Track and streams it into [AWS Kinesis](http://aws.amazon.com/kinesis/).
 This application can be deployed as is with a few edits to the configuration file:

-  1. Clone the project: ```git clone https://github.com/twitterdev/sample-kinesis-connector sample-kinesis-connector && cd ~/sample-kinesis-connector```
+  1. Clone the project: ```git clone https://github.com/mashable/gnip-kinesis-connector.git gnip-kinesis-connector && cd gnip-kinesis-connector```
   2. Create a config.properties file in src/main/resources: ```cd src/main/resources && mv config.properties.example config.properties```
   3. Edit the newly created file to contain your information: ```vim config.properteis```
   </br>